Finding AreaIn Exercises 23–36, find the indicated area under the... | Channels for Pearson+

 Area Under the Curve

-The area under the curve (AUC) in a probability distribution represents the likelihood of a random variable falling within a certain range.
-For the standard normal distribution, this area can be found using z-scores and standard normal tables or technology.
-The area to the left of a given z-score indicates the cumulative probability up to that point, which is essential for statistical inference and hypothesis testing.
+The area under the curve of a probability distribution represents the likelihood of a random variable falling within a particular range.
+For the standard normal distribution, this area can be found using z-tables or technology, such as statistical software or calculators.
+In this case, finding the area to the right of z = -0.355 involves calculating the probability that a value is greater than this z-score.

 Recommended video: